ydeltastar/godot-scene-texture/README.md

 A texture that uses a 3D scene to draw itself.
 Generate icons and thumbnails directly from a scene and use them anywhere that accepts a regular texture resource.

 ![Use](docs/scene_texture_use.gif)
-## Installation and How to Use

-- Automatic: Install it from the [Godot Asset Library](https://godotengine.org/asset-library/asset/3506) in the `AssetLib` tab in the Godot editor.
-- Manual: Download the source code and copy the `addons` folder into your project folder.

-Make sure the plugin is activated in `Project > Project Setting > Plugins`.
-Create a new `SceneTexture` resource anywhere that takes a `Texture2D`, like a button icon.
-Set the scene to render and configure.

 ## Features